 Feedback from students on this service is really positive.

 The Union also provide many other support networks and sources of advice.

 This factsheet outlines the SFE financial entitlements young people from care will receive.
 This repayment calculator indicates what to expect when you graduate and start working.

 If you would like help and assistance with your application to Student Finance England, Wales, Scotland or Northern Ireland please telephone the Hub Advice Zone on: 0121 204 4007 to make a confidential appointment with one of our Student Advisers.

-You are entitled to a one-off £2,000 Higher Education Bursary from your Local Authority during your first year of study in higher education.
-This Bursary can be accessed via your Personal Adviser.
-You may also be able to access a range of other practical support from your adviser and you should keep in touch with them throughout your studies.
+This local authority support can be accessed via your Personal Adviser.
+You may also access a range of other practical support from your adviser and you should keep in touch throughout your studies.